-Our next stop was Ravame (Ra ba smad), further W., where all I found was a small Sakya temple with 17th century paintings and some ancient statues.
-We then proceeded to Kongkachodra (Kon dkar c'os grva), a large Sakya convent founded by Kunganamgyal, 54) not far from Kongkardzong, the place where we had turned eastward on our way out.
+Our next stop was Ravame (Ra ba smad), further W, where all I found was a small Sakya temple with 17th century paintings and some ancient statues.
+We then proceeded to Kongkachodra (Kon dkar c'os grva), a large Sakya convent founded by Kunganamgyal, other from Kongkardzong, the place where we had turned eastward on our way out.